Code-Institute-Submissions/Pyleks-milestone4/README.md

 10. [Disclaimer](#Disclaimer)

+## Project overview (The 16 day challenge.)
+So the Full Stack Frameworks With Django tutorial + MS4 was all done in 16 days, and here is how I broke down this challenge.
+With a project of this size, without knowing what end to start with required a plan.

+1. I broke down the first 7 days to go through the course material, following extremely closely, because this had to work.
+2. Then followed by the next 9 days to start recoding and gain a deeper understanding.
+3. I started off by making sure everything worked locally, and on Heroku.
+4. Then went through the project, and made sure everything was responsive.
+5. Started customizing as much as possible to fit my own project, unfortunately this also lead to more code then I wanted to be reused from the tutorial.
+6. Entering test phase to make sure things are working correctly, before applying fixes to everything that required a quick repair.
+7. Finishing the README file.

 ## User Experience
 Giving the visitor a quick view to what we have to offer, by putting our course applications on the top of the website providing transparency where it matters so our future clients knows exactly what we applications we provide